pawap90/blog-articles/20210209-npm-scripts/20210209-npm-scripts.md

     }
 }
 ```
-If we execute `npm run hello` NPM will execute the scripts in this order: `prehello`, `hello`, `posthello`.
+If we execute `npm run hello`, NPM will execute the scripts in this order: `prehello`, `hello`, `posthello`.
 Which will result in the following output:

 ```
 > script-test@1.0.0 prehello